Dürer graph: Graph-theoretic properties

 The Dürer graph is the graph formed by the vertices and edges of the Dürer solid.
 It is a cubic graph of girth 3 and diameter 4.
 As well as its construction as the skeleton of Dürer's solid, it can be obtained by applying a Y-Δ transform to the opposite vertices of a cube graph, or as the generalized Petersen graph G(6,2).
 As with any graph of a convex polyhedron, the Dürer graph is a 3-vertex-connected simple planar graph.

 The Dürer graph is a well-covered graph, meaning that all of its maximal independent sets have the same number of vertices, four.
 It is one of four well-covered cubic polyhedral graphs and one of seven well-covered 3-connected cubic graphs.
 The only other three well-covered simple convex polyhedra are the tetrahedron, triangular prism, and pentagonal prism.

 The Dürer graph is Hamiltonian, with LCF notation [−4, 5, 2, −4, −2, 5; −].
 More precisely, it has exactly six Hamiltonian cycles, each pair of which may be mapped into each other by a symmetry of the graph.

+The Dürer graph is a unit distance graph.
+However, although the Dürer graph is planar, its unit-distance embedding has crossings.
+Thus, it is a planar unit-distance graph that is not a matchstick graph.